TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 Currently, I am at the beginning of my research journey, with primary focuses on computer vision, multimodal learning, accelerated computing and robotics —aimed at addressing the challenges of building such a machine.

+*"Sight turned into insight; Seeing became understanding; Understanding led to action.
+All these gave rise to intelligence."*
+—— *Fei-Fei Li*

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.